amplication/plugins/plugins/logger-json/README.md

 - `additionalLogProperties`: A dictionary of the extra properties that you want to add with each log messages.
 - `logRequest`: A boolean value to enable or disable logging of request and response.
 Default is `false`.
 - `sensitiveKeys`: An array of keys that you want to redact from the request and response logs.
 Default is `[]`.
+- `pinoPretty`: A boolean value to enable or disable pretty printing of the logs.
+Default is `false`.

 Examples: